Scifabric/pbs/README.md

 And the output will be similar to this:

 ![GIF of pbs in action](http://i.imgur.com/QoYC4oV.gif)

+**NOTE**: this also works with bundle.js files :smile: Thus, you can have webpack transpiling automatically your code, and pbs will update automatically your project with the new code.

 ## Updating tasks redundancy from a project